beaconsproject/movement_explorer/docs/overview.md

 ## Welcome to Movement Explorer

-Understanding how animals use space and migrate is crucial for conservation and for understanding the effects of environmental changes.
-To that end, BEACONs **Movement Explorer** was designed to enable users to visualize animal locations and trajectories, estimate annual and seasonal ranges, and identify seasonal movement corridors (paths).
-A built-in ***User guide*** tab provides step-by-step instructions and function descriptions, while the ***Dataset requirements*** tab details data formats and spatial layers needed to run the app.
+Understanding how animals use landscapes is crucial for understanding their response to environmental change and land stewardship.
+To that end, BEACONs Movement Explorer allows users to visually explore animal locations and identify annual and seasonal ranges, and seasonal movement corridors (paths).
+A built-in **User guide** tab provides step-by-step instructions and function descriptions, while the **Dataset requirements** tab details data formats and spatial layers needed to run the app.

 <br>
 <div align="center">